-For More Home Winemaking Tips
+Sources on Home Winemaking Tips

 Whether you’re dipping into this fantastic hobby for the first time or still wondering whether you should take the plunge, we’re here to help.
 Check out some of these other excellent posts from I Love Wine:

-- Best Guides for Making Your Own Wine.
-We share some of the best winemaking guides out there, covering the principles of winemaking, recipes for wine, and guides for outfitting a home winery.
+- Best Guides for Making Your Own Wine- We share some of the best winemaking guides out there, covering the principles of winemaking, recipes for wine, and guides for outfitting a home winery.

-- How to Stop Fermentation During Winemaking.
-This article explores ways to stop that fermentation step.
+- How to Stop Fermentation During Winemaking- This article explores ways to stop that fermentation step.
 It’s generally recommended that you let fermentation hit its natural endpoint, but if you want to try to stop it early, we explain how.

-- How to Make Wine Sweeter.
-This topic is related to the last one.
+- How to Make Wine Sweeter- This topic is related to the last one.
 If you get a batch of wine that’s too dry after that fermentation step, we’ll guide you through the ways of sweetening it after the fact.

-- The Best Wine Filters for Winemakers.
-We also review winemaking equipment!
+- The Best Wine Filters for Winemakers- We also review winemaking equipment!
 In this guide, we review and make recommendations on wine filters for winemakers.
 Even if you’re not filtering to stop fermentation, this step will remove sediment and give your homemade stunning clarity.
 We include setups that will filter by the glass or the barrel.

 And, to further your wine education:

-- Best Wine Books.
-Our list of best wine books that are not only educational, but a pleasure to read.
+- Best Wine Books- Our list of best wine books that are not only educational, but a pleasure to read.
 All will be lovely additions to your collection and take your wine knowledge to the next level.

-- Best Wine Magazines.
-Wine magazines are also an excellent source of knowledge and inspiration.
+- Best Wine Magazines- Wine magazines are also an excellent source of knowledge and inspiration.
 Some of these offer fantastic wine reviews, as well, to keep you in the know as your passion for wine grows.

-- Best Sommelier Courses.
-Ready to take on an entirely different skill set?
+- Best Sommelier Courses- Ready to take on an entirely different skill set?
 We describe sommelier certification courses, how much they cost, and where you can take them.
 Even if you’re not seriously considering becoming a sommelier, you’ll greatly enhance your palate through this course of study.